4teamwork/ftw.blueprints/README.rst

     - Alternate to the printer blueprint.
 Configurable logging blueprint to log the information given in an expression.

-- ftw.blueprints.workflowmapper
-    - Map your old workflows with new ones.

-- ftw.blueprints.parentworkflowmapper
+- ftw.blueprints.workflowmanager
-    - Assume the parents workflowstate for the item
+    - Manages the workflow states, transitions and history

 - ftw.blueprints.formmailer-fields-inserter
     - Blueprint to convert the very old PloneFormMailer fields to the new